-But we also think that one thing you should never have to question is your prenatal vitamin.
-In fact, the right one should take a lot of the guesswork out of supporting your pregnancy nutritional needs.
+But we also think that one thing you should never have to question is your prenatal multivitamin.
+In fact, the right one should take a lot of the guesswork out of supporting pregnancy nutritional needs.
 That’s one less thing to worry about during this chaotic time.

-So what nutrients do you actually need from a prenatal?
-We’ve done the research—keep reading to see what we’ve found.
+So what nutrients are key in a prenatal multivitamin?
+We’ve done the research—keep reading to see what we found.

-But first, a quick refresher on why you need a prenatal in the first place.
+But first, a quick refresher on why you need a prenatal multivitamin in the first place.

-Scientists and ob-gyns alike agree that a prenatal is a must for a few reasons: namely, that while it’s technically possible to get all the nutrients needed for both you and baby through diet alone, in can be difficult to actually do so.
-So it’s important to help fill those nutritional gaps with a prenatal vitamin, so that you’re supporting the development of your baby from conception to pregnancy and beyond.
-(Seriously: The nutrients you’re delivering to your baby will impact his or her health well after you’ve given birth.)
+Scientists and ob-gyns alike agree that a prenatal is a must for a few reasons: namely, that while it’s technically possible to get all the nutrients needed through diet alone, it can be difficult to actually do so—making it that much more important to help fill nutritional gaps with a prenatal multivitamin.

-That said, we advise starting a prenatal even when you’re just thinking about getting pregnant—to get specific, three months before conception is a good timeline to shoot for, even if you’re still on birth control.
+That said, we advise starting a prenatal multivitamin even when just thinking about getting pregnant—to get specific, three months before pregnancy is a good timeline to shoot for.*

-The nutrients you should look for in a prenatal, and why:
+The nutrients you should look for in a prenatal multivitamin, and why:

 Folate.
-Because it aids with many different important processes in the body, folate is a must-have for pregnant and non-pregnant women alike.
-But when you’re expecting, your growing baby needs it too—it’s crucial for supporting neural tube development, as well as DNA synthesis.
+Because it aids with many different important processes in the body, folate is a must-have for pregnant and non-pregnant people alike.
+But when expecting, a growing baby needs it too—it’s crucial for supporting neural tube development, as well as DNA synthesis.*

-The trick is to be wary of folic acid, which is the synthetic form of folate: It’s found in many supplements, but it needs the help of enzymes to convert to MTHF, which is the form your body uses.
-But the problem is that up to 40% of women have gene variations that make it difficult to carry out this extra step.
-That’s why it’s wise to look for a vitamin with ready-to-use MTHF, like our Essential Prenatal.*
+Many prenatal multivitamins use folic acid, which is a synthetic form of folate: It needs the help of enzymes to convert to 5-MTHF, which is a bioavailable form for the body to efficiently utilize.
+But the caveat is that up to one-third of women have genetic variations that make it difficult to efficiently carry out this extra step.
+That’s why we suggest looking for a multivitamin with ready-to-use 5-MTHF, like our Essential Prenatal multivitamin.*

 Omega-3.
-Did you know that DHA is an important component of your developing baby’s brain?
-Of the three different omega-3 fatty acids, we like to zero-in on DHA, specifically since it’s such a supporter of brain, heart, and prenatal health (and heavily backed by research).
+Did you know that DHA is an important component of the human brain?
+Of the three different omega-3 fatty acids, we like to zero-in on DHA, specifically since it’s such a supporter of brain, heart, and eye health.
 DHA is found in foods like salmon, shellfish, and tuna, so if you’re vegetarian, that can be a problem.
 Our advice?
-Look for a prenatal that sources its Omega-3 with DHA from algae.
+Look for a prenatal that sources its Omega-3 with DHA from algae.*